TMcCann2019/rest-discussion-questions/README.md

    * What is the response that your Flask app will send back to the client, i.e. the browser?

 3. Spend a few minutes mapping out a domain model for a parking lot.
 How would you model the relationship between cars and spaces?
 How would you keep track of how long a car had been parked in a space?
 How would you keep track of how much money someone would need to pay for having parked a certain amount of time?

+they would need to calculate the cost per hour and multiply it by the total time spent for the car